MarkReillyGMIT/TheoryOfAlgorithmsProject/README.md

 ###### Hash Buffer Initialization

 This part of the algorithm works by processing each block of 1024 bits from the message using the result from the previous block.
-This posed a problem for the first block which does not have a result from a previos block.
-The solutuion to this was to use an inital hash value consisting of eight 64-bit words.
+This posed a problem for the first block which does not have a result from a previous block.
+The solution to this was to use an initial hash value consisting of eight 64-bit words.
 Each result is stored in a hash buffer which in turn stores the final hash digest of the entire processing phase [1].

 ###### Message Processing

 Message processing is done upon the formatted input by taking one block of 1024 bits a time.
-The messge block is made into eighty 'Words' each having a size of 64 bits.
+The message block is made into eighty 'Words', each having a size of 64 bits.
 The main part of the message processing is the Rounds.
-Each round takes 3 things: One 'Word', the output of the previous round and the SHA-512 constant.
+Each round takes three things: One 'Word', the output of the previous round and the SHA-512 constant.
 After it processes the 3 above items it gives an output of 512 bits, this is then repeated 80 Rounds.
 After the 80th Round the output is then added to previous message processing phase [1].

 ###### Output